-For buyers who want the most convenient option out there, if not the most powerful, the Miller is a fantastic choice.
+For buyers who want the most convenient option out there, if not the most powerful, the smaller Hobart (Airforce 12i) is a fantastic choice.
 It’s not quite as strong as the AHC in terms of amperage, but it makes up for its lack of brawn with lots of smart, convenient features.

 We love the built-in air compressor for portability, and the ability to use household feeds.
 Because you don’t have to have an air tank with you, and can operate without 220v power, this is our most convenient recommendation.

-Finally, with the best compromise between the convenience and smart design of the Miller, and the power of the Lotos unit, as well as the best overall performance, we highly recommend the Hypertherm to professionals looking for the absolute best plasma cutter out there.
+Finally, with the best compromise between the convenience, smart design, and power, as well as the best overall performance, we highly recommend the Hypertherm Powermax 65 to professionals looking for the absolute best plasma cutter out there.

-This unit is as maneuverable and versatile as the Miller, and can cut up and over 1/2” steel with ease.
+This unit is as maneuverable and versatile as anything in its power class, and can cut up to 1” steel with ease.
 We’re hard-pressed to find anything to complain about with this model, aside from the price tag.
 It’s probably overkill for the casual DIYer, but it’s an excellent choice for professionals who will use it enough to get their money’s worth.

 How to Choose the Best Plasma Cutter

 Plasma cutters are available from about $300 to $2,000+.
 The cheapest options are no-frills cutters with basic plasma arcs, simple triggers, and limited adjustments.
 The most expensive options are high-end models with ergonomic designs, superior maneuverability, and automatic air and amperage adjustments.